archlinux/aur/README.md

-# ARCH-Linux - AUR - Package python-torchvision-rocm
+# Arch-Linux - AUR Package python-torchvision-rocm

 Either build from source, or add